Sony Alpha SLT A65 vs. A77 - a comparison

 • AF micro adjust option

-These differences were, to me, worth the substantial premium.
+These differences are, in my opinion, worth the substantial premium.
 Furthermore:

 • ISO 50 option